Thinking of starting a childcare business

 If there is sufficient demand, the next steps are:

-• Registering with the Care and Social Services Inspectorate Wales (CSSIW)
+- Registering with the Care Inspectorate Wales (CIW)

 When looking for suitable premises you need to consider whether the building is in a good state of repair, if it is safe and secure for the children, whether appropriate toilet and kitchen facilities are available, whether the premises are easy for families to get to and whether they are accessible to children and adults with disabilities.
 You must also consider what outside play space there is, and how this is/will be secured.

-All playgroup settings looking after children under the age of 8 and operating for more than two hours in any one day must be registered with the CSSIW.
+All playgroup settings looking after children under the age of 8 and operating for more than two hours in any one day must be registered with the CIW.

 The main aims of registration are to promote quality and to protect children, ensuring that they are cared for in safe and suitable surroundings.

-A childcare setting must meet the CSSIW National Minimum Standards before registration can be granted.
-Please click here to download a copy:
+A childcare setting must meet the CIW National Minimum Standards before registration can be granted.

 The person in charge must:

-• Further information on good practice in the recruitment, management, and supervision of staff is available from the Care Council for Wales website:
+- Further information on good practice in the recruitment, management, and supervision of staff is available from: Social Care Wales (opens in a new tab)

 In day care the minimum staffing ratios are: